exalearn/colmena/docs/quickstart.rst

     config = Config(executors=[HighThroughputExecutor(max_workers=4)])

-The list of methods and resources are used to define the "task server":
+Build a task server by providing a list of methods and resources:

 .. code-block:: python